 17 Most Common Carpentry Mistakes Beginners Make

-A pro relays the 17 most common mistakes made by carpentry beginners, to help you bend the learning curve in your favor.
+We talked to a pro to learn the most common mistakes made by carpentry beginners to help you bend the learning curve in your favor.

 Using a Poor-Quality Tape Measure